jmwind/bouncifyrn/README.md

 *Update: Feb 8, 2019*

 I was able to make a lot more progress than originally anticipated.
-Quite the surprise honestly.
+It's still a very shitty first version, but quite the surprise honestly how far it got quickly.
+There are so many rough edges left to fill!
 Used [React Native Game Engine](https://github.com/bberak/react-native-game-engine) as a super light-weight starting point of a game loop.
 The code is crappy, but it works.

 Original game is on the left and React Native version (source in this repo) on the right.